cobbler/cobbler.github.io/manuals/2.8.0/3/1_-_Cobbler_Primitives.md

 meta: 2.8.0
 ---

-Primitives are the building blocks Cobbler uses to represent builds, as outlined in the "How We Model Things" section of the {% linkup title:"Introduction to Cobbler" extrameta:2.8.0 %} page.
+Primitives are the building blocks Cobbler uses to represent builds, as outlined in the "How We Model Things" section of the [Introduction to Cobbler]({% link manuals/2.8.0/1_-_About_Cobbler.md %}) page.
 These objects are generally loosely related, though the distro/profile/system relation is somewhat more strict.

 This section covers the creation and use of these objects, as well as how they relate to each other - including the methodology by which attributes are inherited from parent objects.

 ## Standard Rules

 Cobbler has a standard set of rules for manipulating primitive field values and, in the case of distros/profiles/systems, how those values are inherited from parents to children.

 ### Inheritance of Values

 Inheritance of values is based on the field type.

-* For regular fields and arrays, the value will only be inherited if the field is set to '&lt;&lt;inherit&gt;&gt;'.
-Since distros and other objects like repos do not have a parent, these values are inherited from the defaults in {% linkup title:"Cobbler Settings" extrameta:2.8.0 %}.
+- For regular fields and arrays, the value will only be inherited if the field is set to '&lt;&lt;inherit&gt;&gt;'.
+  Since distros and other objects like repos do not have a parent, these values are inherited from the defaults in [Cobbler Settings]({% link manuals/2.8.0/3/3_-_Cobbler_Settings.md %}).
 If the field is specifically set to an empty string, no value will be inherited.
-* For hashes, the values from the parent will always be inherited and blended with the child values.
+- For hashes, the values from the parent will always be inherited and blended with the child values.
 If the parent and child have the same key, the child's values will win an override the parent's.

 ### Array Fields
 Some fields in Cobbler (for example, the --name-servers field) are stored as arrays.
 These arrays are always considered arrays of strings, and are always specified in Cobbler as a space-separated list when using add/edit.

 **Example:**